-2.2 Operating system
+3.2 Operating system

-Generally Applied Maths will support installing BioNumerics on Windows operating system versions for which the Microsoft Extended Support Phase (see http://support.microsoft.com/gp/lifeselect) has not been retired.
+Generally, Applied Maths will support installing BioNumerics on Windows operating system versions for which the Microsoft Extended Support Phase (see http://support.microsoft.com/gp/lifeselect) has not been retired.
 This will allow you to obtain support and security updates from Microsoft for the target operating system.

-- Windows XP (with Service Pack 3) Note that the Microsoft Extended support for Service Pack 3 will end on the 8th of April 2014.

 - Windows Vista (with Service Pack 2)

 - Windows 7

-- Window 8
+- Windows 8

-- Windows 2003 Server (with Service Pack 2)
+- Windows 10

 - Windows 2008 Server (RTM with Service Pack 2 or R2)

+- Windows 2012 Server